Deputy Director and Chief Technology Officer, Division of Cancer Prevention

 Type: Full Time

-Participates with the Director, DCP, and the Principal Deputy Director, DCP, in the planning, direction, implementation, and evaluation of a coordinated program of research in technological solutions to improve and enhance cancer prevention.
+Participates with the Director, DCP, and the Principal Deputy Director, DCP, in the planning, direction, implementation, and evaluation of research programs utilizing technological solutions to improve and enhance cancer prevention; initiates, develops, and maintains liaisons, and collaborations within the overall Federal research effort.

-Provides direction and oversight for senior professional staff responsible for managing a portfolio of research on cancer prevention technologies, including (but not limited to) imaging and image analysis, ‘omics, novel molecular techniques for measuring biomarkers in biospecimens (e.g., liquid biopsies), translation of discoveries into prototype products, drug discovery and delivery, new assays, and other biomedical engineering, bioengineering, and technology developments that will enhance and lead to new discoveries in cancer prevention research.
+Provides direction and oversight for DCP’s senior professional staff responsible for managing a portfolio of research on cancer prevention technologies, including imaging and image analysis, ‘omics, novel molecular techniques for measuring biomarkers in biospecimens (e.g., liquid biopsies), translation of discoveries into prototype products, drug discovery and delivery, new assays, and other biomedical engineering, bioengineering, and technology developments that will enhance and lead to new discoveries in cancer prevention research.

-Determines highly complex and diversified approaches to effective research and scientific achievement and recommend decisions to the Director relative to program direction, emphasis, integration, discontinuation, or augmentation of research projects, in conjunction with committed research goals, advice of outside experts, available financial and staff resources, and needed facilities.
+Uses diversified science assessment approaches to recommend decisions to the Director relative to program direction, emphasis, integration, discontinuation, or augmentation of research programs, in conjunction with committed research goals, advice of outside experts, available financial and staff resources, and needed facilities.

 Salary/Benefits: This position will be filled under a Title 42 excepted service appointment.
 Salary is competitive and will be commensurate with the experience of the candidate.
 A recruitment or relocation bonus may be available, and relocation expenses may be paid.
 A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 The successful candidate may be subject to a background investigation and public financial disclosure requirements.